Find out the information you must give to customers on food products and how to give it.

 Only show a ‘use by’ date where there is a safety issue with eating the food after this date.
 It’s a criminal offence to sell food that’s past its ‘use by’ date.

-Read further guidance on date marking
+Read Waste and Resources Action Programme (WRAP) guidance on date marking

 You don’t need to show a ‘best before’ or ‘use by’ date, but you must include a lot number on: